-The Remington Model 710 is a low cost bolt action centerfire rifle currently in development at the R & D Technology Center.
-Although similar to the Model 700 in its' basic function, it does utilize new and innovative design concepts to take full advantage of synthetic materials to aid in reducing cost.
-One of these is a synthetic insert that slides into the circular receiver.
+Remington Arms Company Inc. RESEARCH & DEVELOPMENT TECHNICAL CENTER 315 WEST RING ROAD ELIZABETHTOWN, KY 42701 Introduction The Remington Model 710 is a low cost bolt action centerfire rifle currently in development at the R & D Technology Center.
+Although similar to the Model 700 in its' basic function, it does utilize new and innovative design concepts to take full advantage of synthetic materials to aid in reducing cost on these is a synthetic insert that slides into the circular receiver.
 This serves as a guide for the bolt, eliminating costly internal receiver cuts.
 In addition this same insert houses the fire control components with additional support from a single steel side plate attached to the right side of the fire control.
 This means that the pins that support the fire control components (trigger, sear safety cam) are supported in plastic on the left side and steel on the right side.
-Since load is transmitted to these pins from the fitting pin main spring a series of tests were devised to evaluate the strength of this design.
-This report documents work done on one of these tests where a high load is applied to the rear of the fixing head to determine the force required to render the system inoperable.
+Since load is transmitted to these pins from the firing pin main spring a series of tests were devised to evaluate the strength of this design.
+This report documents work done on one of these tests where a high load is applied to the rear of the firing head to determine the force required to render the system inoperable.
 Since no absolute pass/fail criteria has been established for any of these tests the results will be evaluated using standard engineering Factor of Safety guidelines.
+Procedure